Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 Hepatitis C is a notifiable disease in the UK.
 If a case is diagnosed it should be notified to your local health protection team (HPT) who will ensure that information is provided to prevent onward transmission.

-The primary care practitioner has a role in counselling those chronically infected on how to prevent transmission to others.
+The primary care practitioner has a role in advising those chronically infected on how to prevent transmission to others.

 Video: chronic viral hepatitis in migrants